 You are not alone.
 Please do not wait to seek help!

-You may also call 718-990-6384 during office hours and identify the situation as urgent.
+Call 718-990-6384 during office hours and identify the situation as urgent.
 The receptionist will connect you with a clinician who, after assessing the situation, will provide specific direction about what to do.

 After hours, evenings, weekends, and holidays, please call 718-990-6352 to talk with the After-Hours Helpline counselor.
 The After-Hours Helpline counselor will be able to assist you with your concerns and provide a specific plan about what to do.

-In the event of an emergency, please call 911 or go to your nearest emergency room.
+In the event of an emergency, please call 911 or go to your nearest emergency room.\

 There may be times when you might need extra support to cope more effectively with a personal or emotional issue.
 The staff at the Center for Counseling and Consultation (CCC) is dedicated to helping students with a whole range of challenges that may interfere with the ability to live well, relate to others, and succeed academically.